ihr-it-projekt/DayZModsInfo/DynamicTrader/Configs/TraderItemConfigs.md

-    "ignoreHealth": 0, // If 1, the item health when player sell it will be ignored "buyPrice": 1600, // Buy price of item "maxBuyPrice": 1600, // Max buy price of item, only relevant when it is a storage item "ignoreBuyStorageLimit": 0, // If 1, the buy storage limit will be ignored when player buys an item "ignoreSellStorageLimit": 0, // If 1, the sell storage limit will be ignored when player sells an item "sellPrice": 750, // Sell price of item
+    "ignoreHealth": 0, // If 1, the item health when player sell it will be ignored "buyPrice": 1600, // Buy price of item "maxBuyPrice": 1600, // Max buy price of item, only relevant when it is a storage item "emptyStorageOnServerRestart": 0, // If 1, the storage will be emptied on server restart "fillStorageOnServerRestart": 0, // If 1, the storage will be filled on server restart "ignoreBuyStorageLimit": 0, // If 1, the buy storage limit will be ignored when player buys an item "ignoreSellStorageLimit": 0, // If 1, the sell storage limit will be ignored when player sells an item "sellPrice": 750, // Sell price of item